Q-Interline technology. Statistics illustration

 We know that c = 0.07

-We know b = 0.1
+We know that b = 0.1

 Illustrating the share of most common reasons for errors when analysing